Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 mass.

-We do not derive the cosmological abundance ratio
+We give a geometric plausibility estimate of the cosmological abundance ratio

 DM